 Landlord and Tenant will use good faith in performing their obligations under the Lease.

-As required by law, Landlord makes the following disclosure: “RADON GAS.”
-Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
+As required by law, Landlord makes the following disclosure: “RADON GAS” Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Florida.
 Additional information regarding radon and radon testing may be obtained from your county health department.

 TENANT’S PERSONAL PROPERTY.
-TENANT MUST INITIAL IN THIS BOX FOR THE FOLLOWING PROVISION TO APPLY.
+TENANT MUST INITIAL IN THIS BLANK SPACE (____) FOR THE FOLLOWING PROVISION TO APPLY.
 BY SIGNING THIS RENTAL AGREEMENT, THE TENANT AGREES THAT UPON SURRENDER, ABANDONMENT, OR RECOVERY OF POSSESSION OF THE DWELLING UNIT DUE TO THE DEATH OF THE LAST REMAINING TENANT, AS PROVIDED BY CHAPTER 83, FLORIDA STATUTES, THE LANDLORD SHALL NOT BE LIABLE OR RESPONSIBLE FOR STORAGE OR DISPOSITION OF THE TENANT’S PERSONAL PROPERTY.

 The Lease has been executed by the parties on the dates indicated below.